-Summary of instructions for publishing in the Bulletin de la Société préhistorique française
+Summary of instructions for publishing in the Bulletin de la Société préhistorique française:

-- Plain text Word file - Maximum 100,000 characters including spaces - Figures in separate files (one file per figure) - Tables in separate files (one file per table) - · Figure and table captions in French and English in separate files - Abstract in French, around 6,000 characters - Abstract in English, around 1,500 characters - Key-words in French and English - Bibliography following SPF norms - · Addresses of authors at the end of the article
+- SPF members only - Plain text Word file - Maximum 130,000 characters including spaces - · Figures in separate files (one file per figure) - Tables in separate files (one file per table) - Figure and table captions in French and English in separate files - · Title in French and English - Abstract in French, around 6,000 characters - Abstract in English, around 4,000 characters - · Key-words in French and English - Bibliography following SPF norms - Addresses of authors at the end of the article either by post on Cdrom, together with two good quality printed versions (text and illustrations), to SPF - Pôle éditorial - MAE - 21 allée de l'Université - F-92023 Nanterre cedex (France); or by e-mail to bspf@prehistoire.org (using zip format only for compressed folders or files).
+A folder, with the author's name, should include the following separate files: text and notes, bibliography, figure captions, annexes, figures (1 file per figure), tables (1 file per table).
+A low resolution pdf file combining all these files can also be included.